Adobe-Marketing-Cloud/aep-sdks-documentation/README.md

 ## Why use the Adobe Experience Platform Mobile SDK?

-The article below highlights key features and beneifts of the Adobe Experience Platform Mobile SDK
+The article below highlights key features and benefts of the Adobe Experience Platform Mobile SDK

 [Accelerate Your Mobile Application Development with Adobe Experience Platform Mobile SDK and Launch](https://medium.com/adobetech/accelerate-your-mobile-application-development-with-adobe-experience-platform-mobile-sdk-and-launch-ed023536d611)